 Generally, only teachers who commit crimes will need the union’s additional liability insurance.
 NEA coverage provides $1 million in coverage per occurrence, per member.
 It costs the union $10.7 million a year, or just $3.63 per eligible member.

 Even the NEA acknowledges its $1 million liability policy is excess coverage in its certificate of insurance: “This policy is specifically excess over coverage provided by school district or school board errors and omissions or general liability policies purchased by the insured’s employer. . .”

 NEA’s education liability policy reimburses for criminal proceedings (a teacher would have to fund their defense up front) up to $35,000, but only if he or she is exonerated.
 The policy also offers up to $1,000 for bail bond.

 3. MOST EDUCATORS WILL NEVER NEED ADDITIONAL UNION LIABILITY INSURANCE.

-Teachers should not worry about losing NEA coverage because of the many protections already afforded to teachers by the school district and most states, according to the Chair of Fox Rothschild LLP’s Education Law Group, Jeffrey T. Sultanik.
+Teachers should not worry about losing NEA coverage because of the many protections already afforded to teachers by the school district and most states, according to the.
 The only extra protection afforded to teachers through the NEA is reimbursement for court costs in a criminal proceeding.
-And even then a district may defend the teacher since the district may be liable for costs if the teacher is found guilty.
+Even then, a district may defend the teacher since the district may be liable for costs if the teacher is found guilty.

-Generally speaking, only teachers who intend to commit a crime or carry out intentional wrongdoing should seek additional union liability insurance.
-Even then, the liability insurance provided under non-union associations such as the Association of American Educators and the Keystone Teachers Association offer double the coverage: $2 million per member, per occurrence for $15-$33 per month compared to at least $56 per month in PSEA union dues.
+Generally speaking, few teachers will need additional, personal liability insurance.
+Even so, the liability insurance provided under non-union associations such as the union dues.and the offer double the coverage: $2 million per member, per occurrence for $16.50-$33 per month compared to at least $59 per month in PSEA-NEA